-To this end the Foundation will annually offer up to ten fellowships to Vermont secondary educators.
-The Foundation seeks proposals in which a teacher/counselor and the principal/head of school form a clear partnership to improve an element of the school which will profoundly impact students by enhancing the institution's culture and climate.
-The Rowland Fellow will assume the key leadership role in the project's development and its implementation with financial support from the Rowland Foundation and the guidance of its Executive Director.
+The Rowland Foundation believes that teacher leadership, innovation, and collaboration lead to positive change.
+To this end the Rowland Foundation will offer up to six fellowships to Vermont secondary or middle grades teachers each year.
+The Foundation seeks proposals in which a teacher and the principal/head of school form a clear partnership to improve an element of the school which will profoundly impact students by enhancing the institution's culture and climate.
+The Rowland Fellow will assume the key leadership role in the initiative's development and realization with support from the Rowland Foundation and its Executive Director.